vpython/glowscript/README.md

 To run a local webserver with only the datastore in Docker, but the webserver itself running natively you need Python-3.8.3.
 The easiest method is probably to install [anaconda](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html), if you don't want the GUI package manager and extra applications).
+With Anaconda or miniconda you can use the `conda` command to do this, for example:

+    conda install -n py383 python=3.8.3
+    conda activate py383

+Your terminal prompt should now have a `(py383)` indicating that you have activated the python-3.8.3 virtual environment.
 Once you have that you need to check out the glowscript repository.
 (How you do this depends on your familiarity with git.
 The simplest is to download a .zip file of the repository [here](https://github.com/vpython/glowscript/archive/refs/heads/master.zip))
-First "cd" to the `glowscript` directory (the root directory of the repository) and create a virtual environment for glowscript like so:
+Next change directory to the glowscript repository:

       cd /path/to/glowscript
-      python -m venv venv

-This will build a virtual environment for running locally.
-To activiate the virtual environment:

-      mac: source venv/bin/activate
-      windows (power shell): venv\Scripts\Activate.ps1
-      windows (cmd.exe shell): venv\Scripts\activate.bat

-Your terminal prompt should now have a `(venv)` indicating that you have activated the glowscript virtual environment.
 Before you can run glowscript the first time, you'll need to install dependencies into the virtual environment.
 This can be done with pip:

       pip install -r requirements.txt

+If you encounter any problems, follow the suggestions provided by the error messages.

 In order to run the local datastore emulator it's easiest to use [Docker](https://www.docker.com/products/docker-desktop).
 Download